 |Copyright © Nucleus Medical Media, Inc.|

-SCFE is more common in males and in adolescents who are obese .
-Other factors that increase the risk of SCFE include:
+SCFE is more common in boys and children who are 8 to 16 years of age.
+Other things that raise the risk are:

 Kids Health—Nemours Foundation http://kidshealth.org

 When it Hurts to Move—Canadian Orthopaedic Foundation http://whenithurtstomove.org